 MyDataModels: Could you share with us the types of research you conducted and the findings that you made, what are your career’s big achievements?

 I started in Applied Mathematics, I worked quite a lot in evolutionary computation.
-I applied these methods to solve the problems of numerical analysis.
-In particular I did some work on Topological Optimum Design building structures in solid mechanics.
-One of the highlights of this activity was the design of evolutionary chairs.
+I applied these methods to solve some problems of numerical analysis.
+In particular I did some work in Topological Optimum Design designing structures in Solid Mechanics.
+One of the highlights of this activity was the design of “evolutionary” chairs.
 An architect, Philippe Morel, came to see me and said “I like the work that you’re doing in solid mechanics and design.
 As an architect, I’d like to work with you”.
-And he added “Well, we could start with what all first-year students in architecture do – to design a chair” So we did.
+And he added “Well, we could start with what all first-year students in architecture do – design a chair” So did we.
 For me, it was not a game but some fun stuff.
 It happened that I had a student who could start working on this and so we designed a chair.
-But what surprised me is that this architect actually built this chair in his garage, a wooden chair, and he presented it at some exhibitions.
-Eventually, it was spotted by Beaubourg, and they bought two chairs, together with the description of the process, and this suits in their permanent collection now.
+But what surprised me is that Philippe actually built some of these chairs in his garage, out of plywood.
+He then presented them at some architecture exhibitions.
+Eventually, it was spotted by Beaubourg, and they bought two chairs, together with the description of the process, and this now stand in their permanent collection.

 Also, to continue about my career, I started to work on finite element meshes, you know, when you partition the space in small triangles or small tetrahedrons.
 One problem is to predict a priori (before running any simulation) the quality of given mesh.
 This is some kind of optimization problem, but it also calls on the experience of experts.
-And this was the time of the triumph of expert systems and so I started to work with expert systems.
+And this was the time of the triumph of expert systems and so I started to work with expert systems, together with Michèle Sebag.
 However, it soon appeared that if you want to use some expert system, you need rules, and nobody knew the rules.
-So you had to learn the rules, and this is how I came into machine learning, which was somehow closing the loop with optimization.
+Hence you needed to learn the rules, and this is how I came into machine learning, somehow closing the loop with optimization.
 And in fact, this is also how we created a machine learning and optimization group at INRIA later.

 Maybe I can share another highlight.
-I’m not the author but it was in our Tao project-team.
-Oliver Teytaud was in our team and he is the main architect of the MoGo program, a Go-playing program, one of the ancestors of AlphaGo by DeepMind.
+I am none of the author, but it was done in our Tao project-team.
+Oliver Teytaud, member of Tao, is the main architect of the MoGo program, a Go-playing program, one of the ancestors of AlphaGo (by DeepMind).
 MoGo was the first computer program to beat a professional Go player at the 2009 Taiwan Open.

 MyDataModels: Recently, you’ve joined the automated machine learning company MyDataModels as a board member.
 What made the company attractive to you?

-Marc Schoenauer: Well, I have been working in evolutionary competition for some time as you understood.
-I met Denis first, he came with an original scientific product and a company project to evaluate it and put get it on the market, which is not so frequent.
-It also seemed to be quite performant on small data, which is, somehow, the counterpart of big data now.
+Marc Schoenauer: Well, I have been working in evolutionary competition for some time, as you understood.
+I met Denis first, he came with an original scientific product and a company project to evaluate it and put it on the market, which is not so frequent.
+It also seemed to be quite efficient on small data, which is, somehow, the counterpart of today Big Data hype.
 And I felt that there is also some need for this.
-Also, I liked the idea of using Genetic Programming, as it can be seen as a comeback of GP in some sense.
-GP has been around since 1992 but there have not been so many functional and commercial implementations of it.
-I liked this project because it offered a way to handle small data using genetic programming.
+Also, I liked the idea of using Genetic Programming (GP).
+This can be seen as a comeback of GP: GP has been around since the early 90s, but there have not been so many functional and commercial GP implementations.
+To summarize, I liked this project because it offered a way to handle small data using GP.

-Interstingly, nowadays the big hype is on deep learning, and the like, but even in the context of deep learning there is some kind of comeback of evolutionary algorithms.
-People are using evolution strategies for direct policy search in reinforcement learning; people are using genetic programming to evolve the structure of deep networks, and MyDataModels proposes another possible comeback of evolutionary algorithms, though different from deep learning.
-But I am well aware that even if you have the best engine there is a lot more work to be done to make it a product, to market it, so I liked the fact that somebody was ready to do that.
+Interestingly, nowadays the big hype is around deep learning, but even in the context of deep learning we witness today some comeback of evolutionary algorithms.
+People are using evolution strategies for direct policy search in reinforcement learning; people are using genetic programming to evolve the structure of deep networks, and MyDataModels proposes another possible comeback of evolutionary algorithms, though not at all related to deep learning.
+But I am well aware that even if you have the best engine there is a lot more work to be done to make it a product, to market it, so I liked the fact that somebody was ready to do precisely that.

 MyDataModels: You mentioned above that there is a comeback of popularity of evolutionary algorithms, is there a particular reason for this?

 Marc Schoenauer: Maybe we are hitting the limits of other processes.
-There is a saying that “evolutionary algorithm is the second-best solution for every problem” Meaning that if you dig into some narrow problem, an evolutionary algorithm cannot solve it as well as a specialized method, but if you are trying to come up with a specific solution you will be better off using evolutionary algorithms.
-So, to come to the question.
-My feeling is that there is a comeback of evolutionary computation, it can be a surf-on-the-wave of machine learning and AI now.
-Later, probably, people will find another way to do the same thing, but it might be in 2, 3, 5, 10 years so in the meantime there is an opportunity to seize.
+There is a saying that “evolutionary algorithm is the second-best solution for every problem”.
+Meaning that EAs will be able to solve problems out of reach of more traditional approaches, until someone proposes a very specific method, and beats the evolutionary approach.
+So, to come to the question: My feeling is that there is indeed today a comeback of evolutionary computation.
+It might be a surf-on-the-wave of machine learning .
+And at some point in the future, probably, people will find another way to do the same thing, but it might be in 2, 3, 5, 10 years so in the meantime there is an opportunity to seize.

 MyDataModels: What are the top trends in machine learning nowadays?

 Maybe the first one I would mention here is an automated machine learning that anyone can use.
-And this is also true for deep learning.
-Today, you need to be a data scientist to work with deep learning, so researchers are working on making it available to everyone.
+And this is also concerns deep learning.
+Today, you need to be a data scientist to work with deep learning, or Machine Learning in general.
+Hence researchers are working on making it available to everyone.
 It’s called AutoML (Automated Machine Learning), or AutoDL (Automated Deep Learning).

 Another trend is Small Data.
 Deep learning is concerned with Big Data, you need millions of examples to train a deep network, something you cannot do with a small dataset.
-There is a lot to be done for Small Data yet.
+But many activities do not have that many data: There is a lot to be done for Small Data today.

 One more trend is sequential learning and decision-making, open-ended learning.
-You put a robot in some environment, and it is on its own, so it has to learn and act, interact with the outside world and learn because everything is evolving.
+You put an autonomous robot in some environment, it is on its own, so it has to learn and act, interact with the outside world and learn because everything is evolving.
 A lot of people are working on this, and a lot of different domains are involved.